 “I’m the oppressed woman; you have to support me!”

-I have had hundreds of clients who were misdiagnosed by their partners' therapists or self help books with Narcissistic Personality Disorder.
+I have had hundreds of clients who were misdiagnosed by their partners’ therapists or self-help books with Narcissistic Personality Disorder.
 Although it is unethical and foolhardy for professionals to diagnose someone they have not examined, it is an easy mistake to make with those who are chronically resentful or angry.
-Indeed, everyone is narcissistic when angry or resentful.
+Indeed, everyone is narcissistic while angry or resentful.
 In the adrenalin rush of even low-grade anger, everyone feels entitled and more important than those who have stimulated their anger.
 Everyone has a false sense of confidence (if not arrogance), is motivated to manipulate, and is incapable of empathy, while angry or resentful.

 Getting Your Partner to Change

 Due to all of the above, resentful and angry people will perceive any attempt to change them as manipulation, if not abuse.
 Chronic resentment and anger are degenerative conditions in that the reactions they invoke in others tend to worsen them.
 Their emotional range and subsequent world-view grow narrower and more rigid when they need to become broader and more flexible.
 Without intensive intervention, the only hope for changing the course of the disease is to wait painfully for some life-changing event, such as a near-death experience, a sincere religious conversion, or loss of a loved one.